d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 ## Summary

 * In many cases training and test sets do not come from the same distribution.
-This is called covariate shift.
+This is called distribution shift.
+* True risk is the expectation of the loss over the entire population of data drawn from their true distribution.
+However, this entire population is usually unavailable.
+Empirical risk is an average loss over the training data to approximate the true risk.
+In practice, we perform empirical risk minimization.
-* Under the corresponding assumptions, *covariate* and *label* shift can be detected and corrected for at test time.
+* Under the corresponding assumptions, covariate and label shift can be detected and corrected for at test time.
 Failure to account for this bias can become problematic at test time.
-* In some cases, the environment may *remember* automated actions and respond in surprising ways.
+* In some cases, the environment may remember automated actions and respond in surprising ways.
 We must account for this possibility when building models and continue to monitor live systems, open to the possibility that our models and the environment will become entangled in unanticipated ways.

 ## Exercises

 1. What could happen when we change the behavior of a search engine?
 What might the users do?
 What about the advertisers?
 1. Implement a covariate shift detector.
 Hint: build a classifier.
 1. Implement a covariate shift corrector.
-1. What could go wrong if training and test sets are very different?
-What would happen to the sample weights?
+1. Besides distribution shift, what else could affect how empirical risk approximates true risk?

 [Discussions](https://discuss.d2l.ai/t/105)